Claim: The cause of swelling in a girl's jaw was determined to be cockroach eggs she ingested from eating a Taco Bell taco or licking envelopes.

 Everything said about cockroach eggs earlier still applies.
 This incarnation of the tale was every bit as much a hoax as the taco one.

-Variations: In May 2000 someone thought to add additional snippets of implied credibility to the "envelope licking" version quoted above:
+Variations: In May 2000 someone thought to add additional snippets of implied credibility to the "envelope licking"

 Andy Hume wrote: Hey, I used to work in an envelope factory.
 You wouldn't believe the things that float around in those gum applicator trays.
 I haven't licked an envelope for years.